noiseprotocol/noise_spec/noise.md

 A Noise protocol depends on **DH parameters** and **symmetric crypto parameters**.
 The DH parameters specify the Diffie-Hellman function, which will typically be ECDH over some elliptic curve.
-The symmetric crypto parameters specify symmetric crypto algorithms (cipher, hash function, and key derivation function).
+The symmetric crypto parameters specify symmetric crypto algorithms (cipher, hash function).

 During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret key variable (**`k`**).
 This key is used to encrypt static